demisto/content/Packs/IntegrationsAndIncidentsHealthCheck/Scripts/RestartFailedTasks/README.md

-Run in the same incident that `GetFailedTasks` to be able to restart all (or a some) of the failed tasks
+Use this Script to re-run failed tasks.
+Run in the same incident after running `GetFailedTasks` for restarting all of the failed tasks or some of them.

 ## Script Data
 ---